willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 Verify that advert blocking works using this [ad-blocker test](https://ads-blocker.com/testing/), or by visiting any website with ads blacklisted by Pi-hole.

+### Troubleshooting: DNS resolution is currently unavailable

+I encountered [this issue](https://discourse.pi-hole.net/t/solved-dns-resolution-is-currently-unavailable/33725) a couple of times.
+When starting the pihole-unbound docker container, I see in the logs that the "DNS resolution is currently unavailable".

+This is solved by `sudo nano /etc/resolv.conf`, and removing `nameserver <host-IP-address>`, leaving your home router's IP address.
+Or, replace it with `search home` there instead of having your host IP address.

+Restart the pihole-unbound container after making the change.

 ## Teardown

 In the same directory as the _docker-compose.yml_ file, run the following command to stop the Pi-hole docker container: